dmaccormac/dmaccormac.github.io/_posts/2024-11-10-play-audio-vbscript.md

 ### Explanation
 - `CreateObject("WMPlayer.OCX")`: This creates an instance of the Windows Media Player ActiveX control.
-- `player.URL = audioFile`: This loads the audio file into the player.
+- `Player.URL = audioFile`: This loads the audio file into the player.
 You need to specify the full path to your audio file.
-- `player.Controls.play`: This starts playback of the audio.
+- `Player.Controls.play`: This starts playback of the audio.
-- `Do While player.playState <> 1`: This loop waits until the audio stops playing (i.e., the play state becomes "Stopped", which is represented by the value 1).
+- `Do While Player.playState <> 1`: This loop waits until the audio stops playing (i.e., the play state becomes "Stopped", which is represented by the value 1).
 - `WScript.Sleep 100`: This makes the script pause briefly (100 milliseconds) so it doesn't consume too much CPU while waiting for the audio to finish.
-- `Set player = Nothing`: This cleans up the object after the script finishes.
+- `Set Player = Nothing`: This cleans up the object after the script finishes.

 ## Run the script
 From Windows GUI: `wscript.exe play.vbs c:\file.mp3`